 If we believe that our partner does not comply with our ethical requirements, we aim to confront and challenge them to change their behaviour.
+Arctic Paper may offer guidance specifying which issues need to be improved.
+The supplier is then expected to take corrective actions, within reasonable time, in order to meet the requirements in question.
 In case we are not successful, we are prepared to stop the cooperation.